-For changes and additions to courses listed in this catalog, consult the Schedule of Classes, published each quarter and available on the web.
-The Office of the Registrar also provides detailed information on its web site at .
+For changes and additions to courses listed in this catalog, consult the Schedule of Classes and the Class Search published each quarter and available on the web.
+The Office of the Registrar also provides detailed information on its .

 Unless otherwise specified in the course description, each course earns 5 quarter credits.
 Therefore, regardless of course format or scheduling, each course makes approximately equal demands on enrolled students.